-An illustration of thought is: emotions release chemicals in the body to create sensations that the brain interprets into thought and creates synaptic links to record information into our personal database of experience.
-The strength of these links depends on what we think about most often and most passionately – and under the surface they create health or disease for us.
+An illustration of thought is: emotions release chemicals in the body to create feelings that the brain associates with some aspect of our lives and creates synaptic links to record information into our personal database of experience.
+The strength of these links depends on what we think about most often and most passionately, on a sub-conscious level.
+By remaining unchecked under the surface they automatically create health or disease for us.

 So how do we make our choices in life?

 The degree of internal energy charge connected to our thoughts determines how much it will motivate us and the first place we learn to connect these feelings with situations is in childhood.
 We may be aware or unaware of how we interpret our thoughts through our emotional attachment and associated feelings, which explains why sometimes we don’t know why we do the things we do.